 2. Switching to a Default WordPress Theme

-The simple way to find out is by exchange to a default WordPress theme like Twenty Seventeen.
-If the 429 error fixes, then you can detect another WordPress theme or describe the issue to the theme developer and they may be skillful to fix it.
+The simple way to find out is by exchanging to a default WordPress theme like Twenty Seventeen.
+If the 429 error is fixed, then you can detect another WordPress theme or describe the issue to the theme developer and they may be skillful to fix it.
 Read our guide if you want to Find Out What Theme a WordPress Website is Using.

 3. You Can Ask Your Hosting Provider

 If you observe a 429 too many requests error in third-party services that need access to your website.
-That could be by search engines, crawlers, and other web apps.
+That could be by search engines, crawlers(robot.txt), and other web apps.
 Where these bots “crawl” across the web to help search engines like Google index and rank the billions of pages on the internet.

 We hope you have found this article useful to fix error 429 Too Many Requests.
 We have been able to help you achieve your desired results and get your web server or code/script/App back up and running.
 At least by having given you some direction about where you can go to learn more about your general issue.